justinchiu-test/codecontests-repo/README.md

 # CodeContests Refactoring Project

-This repository provides a framework for refactoring solutions from the [DeepMind Code Contests dataset](https://huggingface.co/datasets/deepmind/code_contests).
+This repository provides a framework for refactoring solutions from the [DeepMind Code Contests dataset](https://huggingface.co/datasets/deepmind/code_contests), with a focus on graph problems.

 ## Project Goal

 The primary objective is to create a shared library that minimizes the total code required to solve competitive programming problems by identifying and extracting common patterns, algorithms, and utilities.
+We aim to:

+1. Reduce the amount of code needed per solution through abstraction and reuse
+2. Improve code readability and maintainability
+3. Provide optimized implementations of common algorithms and data structures
+4. Quantify improvements using metrics like logical lines of code (LLOC) and log probability

 ## Repository Organization